Origami history under debate, the reason for that is the basic product to construct and produce Origami is paper who is a organic product!

 After this moment, Origami was well on its way in Japan.

-Note further that the Europeans also practiced paper folding: and ideas and methods started to be mixed and developed that until Origami is what we see on today!
+Note further that the Europeans also practice paper folding: and ideas and methods start to be mixed and develop that until Origami is what we see on today!

 History of Origami – European Paper Folding

 History of origami, the history of Origami in Europe can be seen of a story on his own!